3xMike/config-manager/cookbook.md

 #### Flatten attributes
 Flatten struct may have the following helper attributes: `table`, `flatten`, `source` (they work the same way as the described above ones).
 ### Subcommand
-If a field is annotated with the `flatten` attribute, it will be taken as a `clap` subcommand (see [clap documentation](https://docs.rs/clap/latest/clap/_derive/_tutorial/index.html#subcommands) for more info).
+If a field is annotated with the `subcommand` attribute, it will be taken as a `clap` subcommand (see [clap documentation](https://docs.rs/clap/latest/clap/_derive/_tutorial/index.html#subcommands) for more info).
 The field's type must implement `clap::Subcommand` and `serde::Deserialize`.